 Here are videos from the first televised debate between Whitman and Brown at UC Davis:

-edit Whitman vs Brown Opinion Polls
+Whitman vs Brown Opinion Polls

 The Brown vs Whitman race is one of the most closely contested elections in 2010.